FabienRoger/Countergen/docs/_build/html/_sources/countergen/usage.rst.txt

 .. autofunction:: countergen.evaluate
    :noindex:

 By default, it will return the average performance on each kind of data.
-You can specify other ways to aggregate the performance on each variation by passing another :py:class:`StatsAggregator`.
+You can specify other ways to aggregate the performance on each variation by passing another :py:class:`Aggregator`.

 Alternatively, if you just want to print or save the results, directly :py:func:`evaluate_and_print` or :py:func:`evaluate_and_save`